November 6, 2024

 The Two Byte Conversations Podcast

-In this episode of the "Two Byte Conversations" podcast series, Data Strategy, Security & Privacy attorney Kevin Angle discusses developments in artificial intelligence (AI) policy at the state, federal and international level with Ben Rossen, Associate General Counsel for AI Policy and Regulation at OpenAI.
+In this episode of the "Two Byte Conversations" podcast series, Data Strategy, Security & Privacy attorney Kevin Angle discusses developments in artificial intelligence (AI) policy at the state, federal and international levels with Ben Rossen, Associate General Counsel for AI Policy and Regulation at OpenAI.
 They discuss the varying definitions of "frontier models" among countries, AI regulation through the lens of privacy and the movement toward "agenetic" AI.

 Listen and subscribe on Amazon.